The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

 The Aurizona Gold Mine, located within the Maranhão state in north-eastern Brazil, is owned by Mineracão Aurizona S.A.
 (MASA).
-Aurizona Goldfields Corporation (AGC), a fully owned subsidiary of Trek Mining, owns MASA.
+Trek Mining subsidiary Aurizona Goldfields Corporation (AGC) owns MASA.

 Extending over approximately 223,000ha, the gold property includes a developed mine camp, past-producing open-pit operation, processing plant, and associated infrastructure.

 The mine was operated from 2010 to September 2015, following which the mining and processing operations were suspended and the mine was put on care and maintenance.
 Additional geological exploration drilling, metallurgical and engineering studies were undertaken to develop a new mine plan.
 One of the primary changes was the incorporation of a new hard rock crushing and grinding circuit with a capacity to treat 8,000tpd of all ore types.

 The project’s pre-feasibility study was completed in September 2016 and the feasibility study was completed in July 2017.
 Early works construction commenced in the third quarter of 2017, and first gold pour from Aurizona is expected by the end of 2018.

 With an expected investment of $146m, the mine is forecast to produce an average of 136,000oz of gold a year during its initial mine life of 6.5 years, upon reopening.

 The gold project is located within the São Luis Craton (SLC), a Precambrian continental crust located between Pará and Maranhão states in northern Brazil.
 The SLC comprises a metavolcanic-sedimentary succession (Aurizona Group), subordinate volcanic rocks and several granitoid suites.

 The Aurizona Group and the Tromaí Intrusive Suite along east-northeast trending shear zones hosts the project, which comprises two shear-hosted gold deposits, namely Piaba and Boa Esperança.